edsu/inkdroid.org/about/index.md

 a [software developer], [teacher] and [researcher] [working] at the intersection of libraries, archives and the World Wide Web.
 I'm interested in how the Web functions as a sociotechnical system, especially with regard to memory practices such as curation and preservation.
-I am currently working at the [Maryland Institute for Technology in the Humanities] and am affiliated with the [College of Information Studies] at the University of Maryland.
+I am currently working at Stanford University Library on their Infrastructure Team.

 If you want to get in touch please email me at [ehs@pobox.com].
 You can also find me on fediverse at [\@edsu@social.coop] and wandering Scuttlebutt as